AppImage/docs.appimage.org/source/packaging-guide/desktop-icon-files.rst

 Aside from the standardized mandatory and optional keys, desktop entry files may contain additional, use case dependent keys.
 They're usually prepended with ``X-`` to differentiate between standard and custom keys.

 The AppImage project defined a few custom keys with special meaning that provide information to enhance our desktop integration algorithm.
+These should also be included in your AppImage desktop entry file.

 X-AppImage-Name
     Name of the application.
 Used to relate two AppImages of the same application but different versions.